World Chefs: Chris Jaeckle moonlights in Japanese fast food

-NEW YORK Chef Chris Jaeckle's desire to open a casual sushi eatery was undiminished despite the long hours he works running the kitchen of All'onda, the New York restaurant where he creates refined Italian dishes inspired by Japanese ingredients.
+NEW YORK, March 10 Chef Chris Jaeckle's desire to open a casual sushi eatery was undiminished despite the long hours he works running the kitchen of All'onda, the New York restaurant where he creates refined Italian dishes inspired by Japanese ingredients.

 Last October, Jaeckle and former investment banker Cynthia Kueppers opened Uma Temakeria, a Brazilian-Japanese restaurant where they sell temaki, or cone-shaped sushi rolls, that have proven popular in the South American country.